 I believe in fat.

-Natalie Sullivan is a junior at Penn State University Park majoring in nursing.
+Natalie Sullivan is a student at Penn State University Park majoring in nursing.